mcrojo/iFunMed/README.md

 # iFunMed: Integrative Functional Mediation Analysis of GWAS and eQTL Studies

-Constanza Rojo, Qi Zhang, and Sündüz Keleş. "iFunMed: Integrative Functional Mediation Analysis of GWAS and eQTL Studies." (under preparation).
+Constanza Rojo, Qi Zhang, and Sündüz Keleş. "iFunMed: Integrative Functional Mediation Analysis of GWAS and eQTL Studies."

 Developed in the Keles Research Group in the University of Wisconsin - Madison.
 Contact Constanza Rojo (rojo@stat.wisc.edu) for questions and/or suggestions.